 If you have concerns about a child at risk, please contact us as usual.
 You can reach us 24/7 at 905-433-1551.

 Please follow us on social media for the latest updates and more resources.

-- Our building is closed to the public and all meetings and family visits are cancelled
+- Our building is closed to the public, except by appointment

 - We continue to receive referrals as usual, and are available 24/7